 - Prerequisite course work includes a minimum of five (5) psychology courses including introductory psychology, human development, and statistics.

-- Scores from the Graduate Record Examination (GRE).
-Scores at the 50%ile or above on those tests are expected.
-Candidates already possessing earned Master's, CAGS, Ed.S., or doctoral degrees are exempt from taking the GRE if such degrees are in social sciences or a related field.
+- Scores from the general Graduate Record Examination (GRE).
+Scores at the 50 percentile or above on those tests are expected.
+Candidates already possessing earned Master's, CAGS, EdS, or doctoral degrees are exempt from taking the general GRE test if such degrees are in social sciences or a related field.

 - International applicants are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System exam (IELTS).
 Applicants who have received at least 4 years of education (including an undergraduate program) in Australia, Canada (except Quebec), England, Ireland, Kenya, New Zealand, Scotland, Singapore, United States, or Wales are exempt from submitting a TOEFL or IELTS score report.
 All others are required to submit official score reports.

 - Scores for the Communication & Literacy Skills (reading and writing) portions of the Massachusetts Educator Licensure Test (MTEL; see here).
 Students may be admitted provisionally without having taken the MTEL, but will be required to take the tests during the first semester of attendance and pass them prior to the internship.